grzekozl/grzekozl/README.md

 ### Hi there 👋
+I'm currently working on improviing my RC CAR project.
+New electronic circuits as well as improvements to both server and client applications.
+I'm also thinking of making an automated little greenhouse in aquarium - watering, air conditioning, fertilizer, day/night cycle using LEDs will be automated.
+I'm learning Java for over 5 years, mostly from trying out ideas that come to my head.
+I'm trying out NodeJS (mostly express framework) for server side application.

 <!--
 **grzekozl/grzekozl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.